recreational-projects/A3-Antistasi-Ultimate-analysis/README.md

 ### Pre-requisites

-- Clone or download Antistasi Ultimate source code repo
-- Use [grad_meh](https://github.com/gruppe-adler/grad_meh) to produce locations data for missions that don't explicitly define towns
 - Clone or download this repo
-- Edit `/scripts/config.toml` to point to the two data sources
+- Edit `scripts/config.toml` to point to the two data sources
 - Set up a Python environment

 ### Analyse missions and export data